alexbouchardd/hookdeck-api-docs/source/index.html.md

   },
 ```

-Update your endpoint with the unique URL provided by Hookdeck.
+Update your endpoint with the webhook's unique URL by Hookdeck.

 **Hookdeck's URL**